-The 1986 Law and its amending laws were enacted to align domestic law with European Union law, and contain similar provisions to those of the European Community's Council Directive 86/653/European Community ("the 1986 EEC Directive").
+The 1986 Law and its amending laws were enacted to align domestic law with EU law, and contain similar provisions to those of Council Directive 86/653/EEC of 18 December 1986 on the coordination of the laws of the Member States relating to self-employed commercial agents ("the 1986 EEC Directive").

-Section 3 of the Commercial Agents Law establishes a Council responsible for the registration of commercial agents and sets the qualifying conditions for registration.
-Under section 4, a register of commercial agents is established.
-Section 5 empowers the Council to remove the name of a commercial agent from the register in accordance with its provisions and also empowers it to issue regulations.
-Breach of any of the provisions of the Commercial Agents Law is an offence punishable by up to six months' imprisonment or a maximum fine of $\notin$ 519, or both.
+Article 3 of the Commercial Agents Law establishes a Council responsible for the registration of commercial agents and sets the qualifying conditions for registration.
+Under article 4, a register of commercial agents is established.
+Article 5 empowers the Council to remove the name of a commercial agent from the register in accordance with its provisions and also empowers it to issue regulations.
+Breach of any of the provisions of the Commercial Agents Law is an offence punishable by up to six months' imprisonment or a maximum fine of €519, or both.